Nigeria

 Kissing Togo behind heading East towards Benin

-Similar in size and shape, Benin is takes Voodoo very seriously as it is an officially recognized religion.
+Benin Similar in size and shape, Benin is takes Voodoo very seriously as it is an officially recognized religion.
 The first two nights we stayed on the beach in Grand Popo.
 We had a beautiful view...

 Paul met a few locals who invited us to a local show and a bar/restaurant just down the beach.
 It was fabulous!!
 Great music and an even greater atmosphere.
 After playing inside the bar, they moved to the beach for some more jamming.
+The following night we went to a voodoo Watchman Ceremony (see photo below).
+The village believes that these spirits (pictured spinning below) will protect them.
+There was a lot of spinning, dancing and drums.

 We spent a short time in the city of Ouidah stopping at Temples des Pythons: